intermine/im-docs/docs/database/data-sources/library/fasta.rst

-includes         name of data file                                    this data file will be loaded into the database sequenceType     class name                                           type of sequence to be loaded loaderClassName  name of Java file that will process the fasta files  only use if you have created a custom fasta loader
+includes         name of data file                                    this data file will be loaded into the database sequenceType     class name                                           type of sequence to be loaded loaderClassName  name of Java file that will process the fasta files  only use if you have created a custom fasta loader licence          URL pointing to standard data licence for data       updates DataSet.licence with value
 ===============  ===================================================  =========================================================

 .. index:: FASTA, sequences